bnarath/matplotlib-challenge/README.md

 # The Power of Plots - through Matplotlib

-<strong>A Data Scientist needs to be s good story teller and visualization is one of the most powerful tool to communicate a story !!!</strong>
+<strong>As a Data Scientist, I  always aim to be a good story teller,  and  I believe,  visualization is one of the most powerful tool to communicate a story !!!</strong>

 ![Laboratory](Images/Laboratory.jpg)